Expert Slide and Photo Scanning Since 2002

 4000 ppi Scanning and Premium Editing

-A. Your final image size will be 5,256 X 3,544 pixels.
+A. Your final image size will be approximately 5,256 X 3,544 pixels.
 The highest resolution TVs today are 4K HDTVs.
 (The term "4K" comes from the fact that the horizontal side of the display is roughly 4,000 pixels and this is "roughly" 4 times a 1080p ) They measure 3840 x 2160 pixels.
 Technically, the Digital Cinema Initiative standard for 4K is 4096X2160 pixels.
 Naturally, the quality of your final image is going to be greatly dependent on the quality of your original slide.
 Sometimes people think that their slides are in better shape or sharper than they really are.
 For our own reputation, we are going to get the images as sharp as possible but, if your slide is blurry, you will have a 4K image that is blurry..
-The display on your widescreen TV will depend on how you have your TV setup and what kind of player you use.
+The display on your widescreen TV will also depend on how you have your TV setup and what kind of player you use.
 Our slide show is set up to display 16:9 mode to fit the more modern and future TV screens.
 You'll be glad you have this format even if you do not have that size screen right now.
-You will have in the future and your relatives will too.
+You will have this size in the future and your relatives will too.
 Our disks are DVD disks and not Blue Ray and so will display maximum 1080p and not 4K even though you have a much larger image size on the disk.

 Q: What if I want CD data disks instead of DVD data disks?